 - a.
-Represented employees will be eligible to participate in city-sponsored activities at the Emeryville Center for Community Life at the posted Emeryville City resident rate as established, revised, and implemented from time to time at the discretion of the City Council. - b.
-Represented employees will be eligible to enroll their children at the Emeryville Child Development Center at the posted Emeryville City resident rate as established, revised, and implemented from time to time at the discretion of the City Council. - c.
-The MESA and SEIU representatives shall participate in a city-wide joint labormanagement committee to discuss health and wellness programs for employees.
+Employees shall receive a 15% discount on all current City facilities and current service fees including, but not limited to, childcare services provided by ECDC; facilities, programs and classes provided by the Community Services Department; the Senior Center; and rental facilities. - b.
+The MESA and SEIU representatives shall participate in a city-wide joint labor-management committee to discuss health and wellness programs for employees.
 Meetings will be held at mutually agreed upon times and places.
 Up to two employees may be released from scheduled duty to attend meetings of the committee.